socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 Let us repeat and emphasize again:

 * *Avoid &mdash; or spot and overcome &mdash; [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis)*.
-Acknowledge the general rules of method engineering, including: <!-- IH CE: one or tree lines? check GitPages, LeanPub. --><!-- source: readmes for activities, artifacts, roles -->
+Acknowledge the general rules of method engineering, including: <!-- source: readmes for activities, artifacts, roles -->
 > 1. If in doubt, leave it out.
 > 2. Do not follow templates blindly, but adopt them to your needs.
 > 3. Context matters.